Corey4005/STEMNET-Daily-Files/README.md

 # STEMNET-Daily-Files
 The purpose of this repository is to create a data infrastructure that will communicate with the STEMNET server at the University of Alabama Huntsville.
 In particular, the goal is to give anyone the capability to create clean daily files from all available stations on their own machines.
 This project also allows you to build 0-99 percentile climatology files for each station.
-With the added Docker capability, you can now run this as a Raspberry Pi Linux container on top of another Linux or Mac operating system (hoping to work on Windows soon) and have the project dependencies installed for you.
-The container also automates the cron job setup so that calls are made by the software on the 5th minute of every hour and dumped on your host machine in convenient directories.
+With the added Docker capability, you can now run this as a Linux container on top of another Linux or Mac operating system and have the project dependencies installed for you.
+The container also automates the cron job setup so that calls are made by the software on the 5th minute of every hour and dumped on your host machine in a convenient volumne directory.

 # What is a daily file?
-A daily file contains soil moisture observations in a standard format, where observations (volumetric soil moisture %, m0, m1, m2, m3, m4, temperature C, t0, t1, t2, t3, t4, battery values V, vpv, vb, vc) are listed for particular for a 24 hour period.
-For example, here is a daily file for 9-18-24 at the Grant, Alabama station (SN003004).
+A daily file contains soil moisture observations in a standard format, where observations are listed for particular for a 24 hour period.
+Moisture values (m0, m1, m2, m3 and m4) are associated with depths beginning with the smallest number first, and are in volumetric soil moisutre (cm^3/cm^3) units.
+If the depth does not exist for a particular file, the column will be replaced with `-999.99`.
+Temperature values are also associated with the same depths as their mositure counterpart (t0 is associated with m0) and are in units of celcius (C).
+There are also voltage readings in the file for the solar panel (vpv), the battery (vb) and the clock (vc).
+Here is a daily file for 9-18-24 at the Grant, Alabama station (SN003004).
 ```
 id: SN003004
 name: Grant